Sustained forests; sustained profits

 The Pest Force concentrates on damage, not necessarily on the animal apparently causing it.
 It then seeks to reduce and manage that damage legally, humanely, and cost-effectively.
-Its philosophy outline is available.
-It is sensitive to human regard for life and treatment of animals, but it is also realistic about the threats related to animals of rabies, West Nile virus, tularemia, leptospirosis, encephalitis, and psiticosis.
+Its philosophy is outlined.
+It is sensitive to human regard for life and treatment of animals, but it is also realistic about the threats related to animals of rabies, tularemia, leptospirosis, encephalitis, and psiticosis.
 The interaction of the fleas of cats and dogs to those brought to them by mice and other animals is well known.
-Wild animals are reservoirs of insect-borne diseases.

 The Pest Force emphasizes work on damage, analyzing it relative to costs over time of controls and uses a combination of methods, often selected with the aid of a computer, to select an optimum strategy of damage management.
 The customer may implement the selected and recommended strategy, or it may obtain the Pest Force services to do so.
 Fees are paid for the visit, analysis, and implementation.

-The Pest Force with Rural System's Rural Knowledge Base builds a database and report system and provides every customer with unusual information about each species of pest.
-An internal, evolving expert system in the enterprise computer is a highly valued proprietary resource.
+The Pest Force with the Lasting Forests' Wildland Knowledge Base builds a database and report system and provides every customer with unusual information about each species of pest.
+An internal, evolving expert system in the enterprise computer is a highly-valued proprietary resource.

-The Pest Force is not a group of trappers (though trapping may be the only cost-effective, legal, safe, and timely response to a disease-related or fierce-animal problem).
-Its trained staff is willing to work in often-dangerous conditions in order to solve people's immediate, often-costly problems.
-Many of the problems are not those of direct financial loss, but of lost quality of life-sleeplessness, fear, annoyance, and uncertainty.
-The staff experiences the pleasure of helping people, improving the environment, protecting it from often unnecessary large-scale, simplistic, animal control efforts, and working to improve Rural System itself.
+The Pest Force is not a group of trappers (though trapping may be the only cost-effective, legal, safe, and timely response to a disease-related or fierce animal problem).
+Its trained staff is willing to work in often-dangerous conditions in order to solve people's immediate, often costly problems.
+Many of the problems are not those of direct financial loss, but of lost quality of life-sleeplessness, fear, annoyance, uncertainty.
+The staff experiences the pleasure of helping people, improving the environment, protecting it from often unnecessary large-scale, simplistic, animal control efforts, and working to improve the Lasting Forests itself.

-The Pest Force may work with students and faculty at Virginia Tech and elsewhere, providing employment and experience for undergraduate students, and research and project options for graduate students and faculty.
-The animals involved in the work of the Pest Force are measured and scientists use results to learn more about the animals and the effective control of their actual or perceived damages.
+The Pest Force may work with students and faculty at Virginia Tech, providing employment and experience for undergraduate students, and research and project options for graduate students and faculty.
+The animals involved in the work of the Pest Force are measured and results are used by scientists to learn more about the animals and the effective control of their actual or perceived damages.
 Unique problems do occur and the staff, with a taskforce, will attack such problems.
-In some cases research is needed, but Rural System typically uses a rationally robust strategy (Giles et al. 1995), adaptive management, and sophisticated computer "expert system" software.
+In some cases research is needed, but the Lasting Forests typically uses a rationally robust strategy (Giles et al. 1995), adaptive management, and a sophisticated computer employing "expert system" software.